Panacea: Mitigating Harmful Fine-tuning for Large Language Models via Post-fine-tuning Perturbation: Preliminaries

-In this section, we explore the existing alignment stage solutions during the harmful fine-tuning and discuss the feasibility of introducing random perturbation in the post-fine-tuning stage, thus inspiring our proposed method.
+We first explore the existing alignment stage solutions against harmful fine-tuning and show by statistical results that these designs still cannot eliminate the risk of harmful fine-tuning.

-We select the SFT method (vanilla supervised fine-tuning with the alignment dataset), Vaccine~\cite{huang2024vaccine}, and RepNoise~\cite{rosati2024representation}, and perform fine-tuning on a fine-tuning dataset containing a small proportion (0.1) of harmful samples.
+\textbf{Pre-fine-tuning defenses lack robustness.} We select the SFT method (vanilla supervised fine-tuning with the alignment dataset), and two pre-fine-tuning defenses Vaccine~\cite{huang2024vaccine} and RepNoise~\cite{rosati2024representation} as baseline for evaluation.
+We perform fine-tuning on a fine-tuning dataset containing a small proportion (0.1) of harmful samples.
 As shown in Figure~\ref{fig:fig2}, the three methods start with different levels of harmful loss; however, as training progresses, they all achieve lower harmful loss, which corresponds to an increase in harmful score, making the model harmful.
-This naturally leads us to consider:
+Fundamentally, it seems that pre-fine-tuning defense is not the best direction to counter fine-tuning attack as the fine-tuning attack can still effectively subvert the model's safety alignment with more fine-tuning steps.

+\textbf{Exploring post-fine-tuning defense}.
+Given that the pre-fine-tuning procedure cannot effective resist the attack, this naturally leads us to consider a potential defense baseline to counter the attack \textit{after the attack has been implanted to the model}.
+Our initial idea is simple-- we want to test whether a random perturbation over the model weights can restore the model from its harmful state.
+Specifically, the following question needs to be explored:

-\textit{Can simply adding a random perturbation after the fine-tuning to increase the harmful loss to restore the safety alignment?}
+\begin{quote} \textit{Can simply add a random perturbation after the fine-tuning to increase the harmful loss to restore the safety alignment?} \end{quote}

-To evaluate it, we design the experiments that add Gaussian noise with intensities of 0.001, 0.01, 0.05, and 0.1 to the fine-tuned model.
+\textbf{Random perturbation recovers model to a safety state, but it hurts model's performance. } We design the experiments that add Gaussian noise with intensities of 0.001, 0.01, 0.05, and 0.1 to the fine-tuned model.
 The experimental results shown in Figure~\ref{fig:fig3} indicate that adding random Gaussian noise increases harmful loss, demonstrating that random perturbations have the potential to prevent the harmful fine-tuning.
 We further measure the effects of adding random perturbations.
 As shown in Figure~\ref{fig:fig3}, the quantitative results reveal that random perturbations reduce the model's harmful score.
 And the reduction effect improves as the noise intensity increases.
-However, excessive noise (0.1 of intensity) ultimately degrades the model.
-At the same time, random perturbations significantly impair the fine-tuned model's performance.
+However, as shown in the right of Figure~\ref{fig:fig3}, random perturbations significantly impair the fine-tuned model's performance as the fine-tuning accuracy is also significantly downgraded with the increase of noise intensity.